AN INSIDE LOOK: SunStar Strategic Webinar Series

 So on that note, I'd like to turn it back over to Marilyn.
 I think we can open it up for some discussion and questions.
 And I just want to thank you all again for tuning in and your attention today.

-Marilyn: Great.
+Moderator: Great.
 Thanks so much, Warren.
 I think you've given everyone a lot to think about and plan for the future.
 We are ready for the Q&A so I will just remind you at the bottom of your screen you should have some controls, one of them being Q&A. And if you click that open you can type in your question.
 So we have a couple right from the start here.
 And I will read them for you, Warren.

-Regarding fee pressure, for active funds is it necessary or even paramount for them to reduce their fees in order to get the love from advisors due to the various screens that they use or could they not reduce the fees as long as they're offering a really good, active product with good performance and a good story?
+Moderator: Regarding fee pressure, for active funds is it necessary or even paramount for them to reduce their fees in order to get the love from advisors due to the various screens that they use or could they not reduce the fees as long as they're offering a really good, active product with good performance and a good story?

 Warren Miller: Yeah.
 Great question.
 You know there are so many advisors out there who do use very simplistic screens on fees that don't necessarily help them judge whether they're getting what they're paying for.
 And so that's been the case for a while.
 What I think we're going to see going forward is that advisors and really the industry as a whole is going to get more nuanced on some of the key analysis that they're doing and what they're getting for what they're paying.